swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3729.JPEG" alt="Motor Wires" width=600>

-Route the wires into the boom as dipper as shown.
+Route the Dipper, Bucket, and Claw (optional) wires into the boom as dipper as shown.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3732.JPEG" alt="Boom Wires" width=600>

 Press M4 hex nut into boom shaft and both dipper shafts.
+Make sure that they are fully seated and the center of the nut is in the center of shaft.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3714.JPEG" alt="Motor Shaft" width=600>

 Insert N20 100rpm motor into each Swivel Motor and secure with Swivel Motor Lock.
 Hand screw together shafts and swivel.

 Attach dipper motor and bucket motor with M2.6 x 6mm screws.
+Ensure that screws are not too tight that they bind the motor.
+I like to cut off the tip of the screw to remove the point that can cause binding.

 Solder motor wires to motors.
 Leave bucket motor wire for now.

 Attach Bucket Swing Arm and Bucket Push Link to dipper with M2.6 x 6mm screws.